Skip to main content

 Select the Settings Sub-Tab

-Click on the Settings sub-tab to see the boot type configuration.
+Click on the Settings sub-tab to see the boot type and other configuration options.

 4